ardeora-cmu/lab7-rest-programming/README.md

 ```
 ### Server side code

 1. Create a new project in IntelliJ named RESTServicePrj.
-This will be a Java
+This will be a Java Jakarta EE project.
-Enterprise project.
 The Project template will be "REST Service".
 We are using
 TomEE and a recent Java SDK.
-Select Java, Maven, and JUint.
+Select Java and Maven.

 2. Be sure to select Jakarta EE 9 in the version drop down box.